Scope and Objectives

-The mini-course is open to both workshop participants, and researchers who did not attend the 2018 Benchmark Workshop.
+The mini-course is open to both workshop participants, and researchers who do not attend the 2019 Benchmark Workshop.
 Registration for the mini-course is to be completed by the 1st of February, 2019: the registration website will open soon.

 The workshop takes place from Wednesday morning 10/04/2019 to Friday noon 12/04/2019.